PranjalKumar09/Servlet-JSP-JDBC/Java-Core/02-oops.md

   }
   ```

-- **Abstract vs. Final Methods**: Methods cannot be both `abstract` and `final`.
-Abstract methods allow modification in derived classes, while final methods prevent modification.

 - **Main Method**: Even `main()` can be made `final` to prevent overriding.

 ---

 **Final Classes**

-- A class marked `final` cannot be inherited.
-For example, `String` is a final class in Java, meaning no other class can extend it.
-- **Use Case**: Classes are made final when data members or methods are sensitive and should not be altered.
 - **Alternative to Final Classes**: A class can also be made non-inheritable by making its constructor `private`.
   **Example:**
   ```java